 The Writers Studio offers workshops and crafts classes in New York—where the school was founded by poet Philip Schultz in 1987—and in Hudson Valley, San Francisco, and Tucson.
 During the COVID-19 crisis, these in-person classes are currently held remotely, with live video chats and live critiques, which means they are currently available to you wherever you are located.
 Online courses you can take from anywhere are also available, with weekly online text chats and written critiques.
 Check here for a full list of courses.
-Richard teaches a Tucson Workshop and an online Crafting Fantastic & Imaginative Worlds Workshop.
+Richard teaches a Tucson Workshop and an online workshop for Crafting Fantastic & Imaginative Worlds.

 Crafting Fantastic &

 For writers of speculative fiction and poetry, including science fiction, fantasy, and horror.